All Episodes

 Well, that would seem to me like a pretty flagrant double standard.

-Uh Josh Hawley, I thought said it well.
+Josh Hawley, I thought, said it well.

-My office was contacted by a Facebook whistleblower, a former employee of the company with direct knowledge of the company's content moderation practices, and I want to start by talking about an internal platform called Tasks that Facebook uses to coordinate projects, including censorship.
+And I want to start by talking about an internal platform called Tasks that Facebook uses to coordinate projects, including censorship.

 The tasks platform allows Facebook employees to communicate about projects they're working on together.

-That includes Facebook censorship teams, including the so-called community well-being team, the integrity team, and the hate speech engineering team who all use the task platform to discuss which individuals or hashtags or websites to ban.
+That includes Facebook censorship teams, including the so-called community well-being team, the integrity team, and the hate speech engineering team, who all use the task platform to discuss which individuals or hashtags or websites to ban.

 Now, Mr. Zuckerberg, you're familiar with the task platform, aren't you?

-Well, uh let's get into that.
+Well, let's get into that.

 What particularly intrigued me is that the platform reflects censorship input from Google and Twitter as well.

-Well, I'm talking about content moderation, I'm talking about individuals, websites, hashtags, phrases to ban.
+I'm talking about individuals, websites, hashtags, phrases to ban.

 Is it your testimony that you do not communicate with Twitter or Google about content moderation, about individuals, websites, phrases, hashtags to ban?